benschinn/plpA/notizen.md

 Whenever you learn a new construct in a programming language, you should ask these three questions:
 * What is the syntax?
 * What are the type-checking rules?
-* What are the evaluationrules?
+* What are the evaluation rules?

 # _The semantics_